TobiasNetzer/kicad-assembly-drawing-generator/README.md

 - Layer properties can be configured to your liking for each layer separately

 Configure `Output`:
+- Select a scale factor or use the auto scaling option
+- Select board views to export
 - A `Assembly Drawing` folder containing the expported files will be created in the output directory
-- Select a scale factor or use the auto scaling option
-- Select files to export

 Make sure to save your configuration once you're happy with it!